temasoft/sdk-for-node/README.md

 [![npm version](https://badge.fury.io/js/target365-sdk.svg)](https://www.npmjs.com/package/target365-sdk)

 ### Test Environment
 Our test-environment acts as a sandbox that simulates the real API as closely as possible.
-This can be used to get familiar with service before going to production.
+This can be used to get familiar with the service before going to production.
 Please be ware that the simulation isn't perfect and must not be taken to have 100% fidelity.

 #### Url: https://test.target365.io/